okube-ai/laktory/docs/concepts/pipeline.md

 will be release soon.

 ## Streaming
-The event-based and kappa architectures promoted by Laktory lend themselves very well for Spark Structured Streaming, a real-time data processing framework that enables continuous, scalable, and fault-tolerant processing of data streams.
+The event-based and kappa architectures promoted by Laktory are well-suited for Spark Structured Streaming.
+This real-time data processing framework enables continuous, scalable, and fault-tolerant processing of data streams.

-By setting `as_stream` to `True` in a pipeline node data source, the resulting DataFrame will be streaming in nature and only new rows of data will be processed at each run instead of re-processing the entire data set.
+By setting `as_stream: True` in a pipeline node data source, the resulting DataFrame will be streaming in nature, processing only new rows of data at each run instead of re-processing the entire dataset.

-Streaming does not mean that the pipeline is continuously running.
+Streaming does not mean the pipeline is continuously running.
 Execution can still be scheduled, but each run is incremental.
-Selecting Delta Live Tables orchestrator with `continuous: True` is currently the only way for deploying a continuously running pipeline.
+Currently, the only way to deploy a continuously running pipeline is by selecting the Delta Live Tables orchestrator with `continuous: True`.